kzemek/etls/README.md

 built-in [`ssl`] is hardware acceleration. `etls` module achieves an order of magnitude higher bandwidth when encoding/decoding data.

-Currently only `TLSv1.2` is supported, and default [BoringSSL] cipher is used.
+Currently only `TLSv1.2` is supported.

 ## Performance